15 Animal Names That Can Be Used As Verbs

-If a boat “turns turtle,” then it capsizes and flips over, so that it looks like a turtle’s domed shell floating atop the water and the difficulties they can have in righting themselves.
+If a boat “turns turtle,” then it capsizes and flips over, so that it looks like a turtle’s domed shell floating atop the water.
 Because of that, to turtle something is to turn it upside down.

 For obvious reasons, snail has been used to mean “to move slowly” since the late 16th century, but because of the snail’s coiled shell, you can also use snail to mean “to draw or carve a spiral,” or “to roll into a spiral shape.”

 When your hair stands on end, feel free to say that it porcupined.

 Canary birds take their name from the Canary Islands, which, somewhat confusingly, take their name from canis, the Latin word for “dog.”
 But in the 16th and 17th centuries, the canary was also the name of an energetic dance inspired by a traditional dance performed by the natives of the Canary Islands.
 And because of that, you can also use the word canary as a verb meaning “to dance in a lively fashion.”

 Earwigs are so-called because they were once (thankfully erroneously) thought to crawl inside people’s ears as they slept.
 Through association with someone whispering clandestinely into someone’s ear, in the late 18th century eavesdroppers and people who seeked to secretly influence others became known as earwiggers—and so to earwig is to do precisely that.